On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Numerical results

 The order of accuracy in the $L^\infty$ norm of the error in saturation, as presented in the upper part of the last column of \Cref{table:paper2-error1} can be seen to reduce significantly with reduction in spatial grid size.
 This is the because the saturation and its $L^\infty$ norm are both highly sensitive to minor changes in the flow and domain parameters, especially the ones whose $L^\infty$ bounds enter the generic coefficient $M$ used in \Eq{final-convergence} and in various other intermediate estimates obtained in \Cref{sec:analysis}.
 Hence the $L^\infty$ error norms of saturation in \Cref{table:paper2-error1} are at least an order higher than the corresponding norms for pressure and velocity, both of which are less sensitive to minor changes in the parameter space.
-To overcome this, much finer spatial grid size and time step size (data not shown here) need to be adopted for the numerical solution of the transport equations.
+To overcome this, a finer spatial grid size and time step size (data not shown here) need to be adopted for the numerical solution of the transport equations.

 \Cref{table:paper2-error2} shows the $L^2$ error in saturation and the rate of convergence with respect to time.
 The results confirm that approximately a first order convergence rate in time can be obtained using this method.
-This compares favorably with results obtained using an exact solution (see Table 2 in \cite{DD2017}) and also with the convergence rate expected from a first order time discretization scheme.
+This compares favorably with results obtained using an exact solution (see Table 2 in \cite{DD2017}) and also with the convergence rate expected from the first order time discretization scheme used in the numerical formulation.
 We believe that with higher order time-stepping methods, the method will be able to preserve the accuracy and the expected second or third order convergence rates.

-In \Cref{paper2-satcont} snapshots of the water saturation profile are shown at the same time level $t=0.5$ for four different spatial grid resolutions.
-The increase in the quality and sharpness of the saturation profiles with grid refinement can be easily observed while preserving the accuracy of the solution.
-This provides a qualitative numerical validation that the method converges with spatial grid refinement.